Juneseogi/juneseogi.github.io./_pages/research.md

 I am currently working on conformal density estimation methods for synthetic data generation, with a particular interest in high-dimensional settings.

-More broadly, I am interested in developing statistically reliable methods that remain useful even when strong parametric assumptions are difficult to justify.
+More broadly, I am interested in developing reliable statistical methods that retain strong estimation accuracy even under weak modeling assumptions.